 - 3rd February – 31st March – Glasgow & Aberdeen schools and nurseries tour

-- Saturday 22nd February – The Brunton, Musselburgh – time tbc
+- Saturday 22nd February – The Brunton, Musselburgh – 2pm

 - Saturday 21st March – Rouken Glen Visitors Centre – time tbc